Esri/arcgis-gitops/aws/README.md

 * [Helm Charts for ArcGIS Enterprise on Kubernetes](https://links.esri.com/enterprisekuberneteshelmcharts/1.2.0/deploy-guide) to install and configure ArcGIS Enterprise organization
 * [Enterprise Admin CLI](../enterprise-admin-cli/README.md) container image to invoke ArcGIS Enterprise Admin services and test the deployment

 Basic knowledge of Git and AWS is required to use the templates.
-Knowledge of the other technologies is recommended if you plan to modify or extend the templates.
+Knowledge of the other technologies is recommended to modify or extend the templates.

-## Triggering Workflows

-By default the workflows are configured with "workflow_dispatch" event that enables workflows to be triggered manually.
-To trigger a workflow manually, navigate to the repository on GitHub, click on the "Actions" tab, select the workflow you want to run, select the branch, and click the "Run workflow" button.

-> Note that the deployments may belong to different *environments* such as "production" and "staging".
-Each environment may have its own branch in the repository.
-The list of workflows in GitHub Actions page shows only the workflows present in /.github/workflows directory of the "main" branch, but the workflow runs use the workflow files from the selected branch.
-To enable workflows, copy the workflows' .yaml files from the template's `workflows` directory to `/.github/workflows` directory in both the `main` branch and the environment branch, commit the changes, and push the branches to GitHub.

-The workflows can be modified to use other triggering events such as push, pull_request, or schedule.
-In particular, consider using "schedule" event to schedule backups and "pull_request" event to check the infrastructure changes by "terraform plan" command.

-### Templates
+## Templates

 An *ArcGIS Enterprise site* in this context is a group of *deployments* that typically include a [base ArcGIS Enterprise deployment](https://enterprise.arcgis.com/en/get-started/latest/windows/base-arcgis-enterprise-deployment.htm) or [ArcGIS Enterprise on Kubernetes deployment](https://enterprise-k8s.arcgis.com/en/latest/deploy/system-architecture.htm) plus [additional server deployments](https://enterprise.arcgis.com/en/get-started/latest/windows/additional-server-deployment.htm) in different roles.